-Healthy communities are places where people have come together to make their community better for everyone through collaboration, community ownership, inclusive approaches and long-term, positive commitment to healthy lifestyles.
+Healthy communities are places where people have come together to make their community better for everyone through collaboration, inclusion, community ownership and a long-term, positive commitment to healthy lifestyles.

 The LSU AgCenter and the LSU College of Agriculture